With winter over, days getting longer, and weather getting warmer — it’s the perfect time to do some spring cleaning.

 “For example, it’s hard to start going to the gym in the morning when your workday, even social activities, and bedtime are all the same as they were before.
 We can use willpower to wake up early for a few days or weeks.
 But eventually, the evenings out and late bedtimes will nudge us back toward sleeping in, unless the evenings out and late bedtimes change, too,” she adds.

-With the pandemic, many people found themselves in completely different work and life environments.
+When the pandemic hit, many people found themselves in completely different work and life environments.

 “This makes it a perfect time to create some new habits and behavior patterns because we can intentionally design our new schedules around the changes we desire to create.”